thisisakashmahajan/fraud_detection_machine_learning/README.md

 **Disclaimer:**
 1. This project is result of original work
 2. The references and credits are properly cited in reference section
+3. The project is plagiarism free.
+None of the code portion is either copied, exhibited, or resembled from other similar project present on internet.

 **References & Credits:**